lowcam/PHAT-Python-CLI/README.md

 License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE v 3 - see the LICENSE file for details

-Acknowledgments

-    Hat tip to anyone whose code was used
-    Inspiration
-    etc